-2009-2017 276.0 2,555.8

-2018 46.7 829.1
+Year ended March 31, No. of shares (m) Approx. cost (€m)

+2009-2018 322.7 3,384.9

 2019 37.8 560.5

 2020 47.2 580.5

-2021 -
+2021

+2022

-Period through July 23, 2021 -
+Period through July 21, 2022

 Total 407.7 4,525.9

 There is no guarantee that the Company's current Central Securities Depository ("CSD") will provide equivalent functionality to the Company's previous CSD, which may adversely impact the Company and/or holders of ADRs and/or interests in Ordinary Shares.
-Ireland does not have a domestic CSD, and Irish issuers, including Ryanair Holdings, whose shares are traded on Euronext Dublin or the London Stock Exchange have historically relied on CREST.
+Ireland does not have a domestic CSD, and Irish issuers, including Ryanair Holdings, whose shares are traded on Euronext Dublin have historically relied on CREST.
 CREST is a system which facilitated the recording of ownership and effecting transfers of shares in Irish incorporated companies, operated by Euroclear U.K. & Ireland ("EUI") and authorized as a CSD in the United Kingdom.

-EU issuers are required by EU Regulation 2014/909 ("EU CSD Regulation") to use a CSD authorized in an EU Member State.
+EU issuers are required by EU Regulation 909/2014 ("EU CSD Regulation") to use a CSD authorized in an EU Member State.
 One of the consequences of Brexit is therefore that the CREST system is no longer authorized to act as a CSD for Irish securities.
 This is because EUI became a third country CSD following Brexit and is no longer authorized to passport its services into Ireland pursuant to European law.